Apollo-Core/EE-Guice/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # EE-Guice

-Repository defining the main modules used to implement the dynamic dependency injection used in the Apollo EE.
+Project implementing the functionality of the [Google Guice](https://github.com/google/guice) Modules used to enable configuring Apollo's orchestration via dynamic dependency injection.

+## Relations to other parts of Apollo-Core

+### Depends On
++ EE-Core

+### Used By
++ EE-IO
++ EE-Enactables
++ SC-Core
++ EE-Control
++ EE-Visualization
++ EE-Demo
++ EE-Docker

+### Relevant For
++ Definition of the abstract module classes (categories in Apollo's configuration GUI)
++ Definition of the more sophisticated binding structures (e.g., SetBinders) used in Apollo